nsh07/urban-plus-plus/README.md

 ### Raw JSON and number of definitions

-You can also get the raw JSON response using the `rawJSON()` function if you want more 🇺🇸freedom🇺🇸 with the data in the JSON.
+You can also get the raw JSON response using the `rawJSON()` function if you want more 🇺🇸freedom🇺🇸 with the data in the JSON (not recommended, and why would you when you have the sweet and nice getters).
 The return type of `rawJSON()` is `nlohmann::json`.
 Try playing around with the JSON!
 You can run:

 ```sh
 curl https://api.urbandictionary.com/v0/define?term="<your search term here>"
 ```

 In a terminal or open that URL with your search term in a browser to have a look at the JSON response.
-Trust me it's interesting.
+You can also use [httpie](https://httpie.io/) for a more readable output, but you get the idea.

 To get the length of the list of definitions, you can use the `sizeOfJSON()` function which returns an `int` with the number of definitions in the list of definitions.